 I open the notebook to the first poem I can remember encountering.
 I was eight when I found the newspaper clipping in my mother’s wallet – folded again and again and stuck between photographs of her parents and my sister.
 It begins…

 I was too young to comprehend the words and asked my mother what they meant.
 After scolding me for nosing around her purse, she tried to explain death.
 She said she found the poem in the local paper around the time my grandmother died and it was the way she wanted to remember her.
-I never forgot those words so as I look down to read the faded ink and illegible writing doesn’t matter.
+I never forgot those words so as I look down to read, the faded ink and illegible handwriting doesn’t matter.
 My eyes sting.

 I pause at a poem I memorised age nine.
-We were studying Emily Dickenson and had to recite one of her poems on parents’ day.
+We were studying Emily Dickenson at school and had to recite one of her poems on parents’ day.
 Most of my classmates recited her more famous I’m Nobody!
 Who are you?
 I chose ‘Hope’ is the thing with feathers.
 I don’t remember why, perhaps I wanted to be different, but the words remained with me all these years.
 My eyes sting.
 It’s difficult to keep that little bird alive these days.

 Eldorado and The Road Not Taken entered my life age twelve.
 The 1970’s Texas education system held inter-school competitions in all kinds of strange fields.
 My junior-high was so small that every student had to compete in something and I picked poetry recitation.
 I didn’t win – I got one of those ‘participation’ ribbons – but The Road Not Taken influenced the rest of my life.